Debate on "Is the Infrastructure Sector Really Necessary?"

 Keep your web servers stateless and scale them out/in automatically

-Use load balancing to serve external requests
+Use load balancing to handle external requests

 Use containers to avoid manual deployment of binaries